vega/vl-convert/vl-convert/README.md

 ```

 ### vl2png
-Convert a Vega-Lite specification to an PNG image
+Convert a Vega-Lite specification to a PNG image

 ```
 $ vl-convert vl2png --help